Infinidat/infi.clickhouse_orm/docs/class_reference.md

 #### Model.create_table_sql(db)

-Returns the SQL command for creating a table for this model.
+Returns the SQL statement for creating a table for this model.

 #### Model.drop_table_sql(db)